gvwilson/sdxpy/src/interp/index.md

 without knowing exactly which function we're calling.
 And as with finding tests,
-introspection is more reliable than a hand-written lookup table, but it isn't necessarily easier to understand.
+introspection is more reliable than a hand-written lookup table, but is harder to understand.
 If we write out the lookup table explicitly like this:

 [% inc file="vars_table.py" keep="lookup" %]

-then it's easy to see exactly what operations are available and what their names are.
+then we can see exactly what operations are available and what their names are.
 If we use introspection,
-we have to search through the source file (or possibly several files) to find all the available operations.
+we have to search through the source file (or possibly several files) to find all the available operations, but we can write `do` once and never worry about it again.
 {: .continue}

 ## Summary {: #interp-summary}

-*Please see [%x bonus %] for extra material related to these ideas.*

 [% figure
    slug="interp-concept-map"